 Occupational Disease refers to a disease contracted as a result of an exposure over a period of time to risk factors arising from work activity.

-Workplace Injury Rate refers to the number of fatal and non-fatal workplace injuries per 100,000 persons employed.
+Workplace Injury Rate refers to the number of fatal and non-fatal workplace injuries per 100,000 workers.

-Workplace Fatal Injury Rate refers to the number of workplace fatal injuries per 100,000 persons employed.
+Workplace Fatal Injury Rate refers to the number of workplace fatal injuries per 100,000 workers.